 Upon successful completion of this program, students will be able to:

-- Troubleshoot and perform basic mechanical and electrical service and repairs on air conditioning and refrigeration (HVAC) systems.
+- Troubleshoot and perform basic mechanical and electrical service and repairs on air conditioning (HVAC) systems.

-- Locate and identify applicable codes, licensing requirements and best practices as they relate to the installation of various types of HVAC/R equipment.
+- Locate and identify applicable codes, licensing requirements, and best practices as they relate to the installation of various types of HVAC/R equipment and prepare to sit for certification tests.

 - Read, draft and comprehend various construction drawings and electrical schematics used in the HVAC industry.